-This is the main filter of the $Object\ browser$ .
+This is the main filter of the Object browser.
 User can check one of the available (enabled) object items.
-In this example, Programs, $Function\ Blocks$ , Functions are selected, so objects of this type are shown in the object list.
+In this example, Programs, Function Blocks, Functions are selected, so objects of this type are shown in the object list.
 Variables and User types objects can be selected by user but objects of that type are not currently shown in the object list.
 Operators, Standard functions, Local variables, and Basic types cannot be checked by user (because of the context) so cannot be browsed.

-User can also click Check a 11 button to select all available objects at one time or can click Check none button to deselect all objects at one time.
+User can also click Check all button to select all available objects at one time or can click Check none button to deselect all objects at one time.